List of recurring The Simpsons characters: Dr. Nick

 Nicholas Riviera, M.D. (voiced by Hank Azaria), usually referred to as Dr. Nick, is an inept physician.
-Upon entering a scene, Dr. Nick's catchphrase is "Hi everybody!", with the characters present responding "Hi Dr. Nick!".
 He frequently appears on infomercials, pitching all sorts of bizarre medical offers or endorsing dubious devices and products such as Sun and Run (laxative sunscreen), and often turns his operations into TV spectacles.
-He is also shown as an inventor/huckster on the television show I Can't Believe They Invented It!
+Riviera is also shown as an inventor/huckster on the television show I Can't Believe They Invented It!
+Upon entering a scene, his catchphrase is "Hi everybody!", with the characters present responding "Hi Dr. Nick!".

 The design of Dr. Nick is modeled physically on Gábor Csupó, the co-founder of Klasky Csupo animation studios (which animated the series for its first three seasons and The Tracey Ullman Show shorts).
 The animators mistakenly believed that Hank Azaria was impersonating Csupó, when in fact he was doing an impression of Ricky Ricardo from the TV series I Love Lucy.
 He is named after George C. Nichopoulos, a former physician best known for overprescribing prescription drugs to Elvis Presley and contributing to his death from cardiac arrest in 1977.
 IGN placed Dr. Nick 23rd on their list of the "Top 25 Simpsons Peripheral Characters".
 The character was listed in Entertainment Weeklys "30 Great TV Doctors and Nurses" and in Philadelphia Magazines "10 Best Doctors on Television".
 In a tongue-in-cheek analysis, the Canadian Medical Association Journal (CMAJ) compared the services of Riviera and Dr. Hibbert.
 It concluded that Riviera was a better role model for physicians.